 Contributing to political activity

-To take part in political activity unions have to maintain a political fund – and in UNISON you can choose whether to pay a proportion of your subs into both the affiliated political fund (Unison Labour Link), the Campaign Fund or neither
+To take part in political activity unions have to maintain a political fund – and in UNISON you can choose whether to pay a into both the affiliated political fund (UNISON Labour Link), the Campaign Fund or neither.
+New members are asked whether they want to pay a nominal additional amount into one or both funds, over and above their normal subs, when they join the union.

 The campaign fund